alan-turing-institute/CleverCSV/README.md

 automatically detect the dialect of a file.
 This may seem like an easy problem, but to a computer a CSV file is simply a long string, and every dialect will give you *some* table.
-In CleverCSV we use a technique based on the patterns of the parsed file and the data type of the parsed cells.
-With our method we achieve a 97% accuracy for dialect detection, with a 21% improvement on non-standard (*messy*) CSV files.
+In CleverCSV we use a technique based on the patterns of row lengths of the parsed file and the data type of the resulting cells.
+With our method we achieve a 97% accuracy for dialect detection, with a 21% improvement on non-standard (*messy*) CSV files compared to the Python standard library.

 We think this kind of work can be very valuable for working data scientists and programmers and we hope that you find CleverCSV useful (if there's a